Scroll to top

 Registration fee

-To process your application you need to pay registration fee.
+To process your application you need to pay a registration fee.
 If we don’t receive your payment we cannot process your application.
+You can pay by through a payment gate at the end of the registration process.
+All the information will be in the confirmation email.
+The registration fee is valid till the end of a calendar year.

-• Registration fee for first project: 2 500 CZK
+• Registration fee for a workcamp: 2 500 CZK

-• Every other project in same year 1 250 CZK
+• Every other project in the same calendar year, you get a 50 % discount, so the fee is 1 250 CZK

-South and Central America, Africa, Asia (without Japan, South Korea, Russia and Turkey) incl.
-Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, China, Jordan, Kosovo, Kyrgyzstan, Lebanon, Marocco, Mongolia, Taiwan, Ukraine
+South and Central America, Africa, Asia (Japan, South Korea, Russia and Turkey excluded) incl.
+Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, China, Jordan, Kosovo, Kyrgyzstan, Lebanon, Morocco, Mongolia, Taiwan, Ukraine

 When volunteering in those countries, you have to participate at a pre-departure meeting.